"We travel not to escape life, but for life not to escape us." - anonymous

 • <video>

-• Oman’s capital, sits on the Gulf of Oman surrounded by mountains and desert.
-With history dating back to antiquity, it mixes high-rises and upscale shopping malls with clifftop landmarks such as the 16th-century Portuguese forts.
-It is known for dazzling souks and superb seafood.
+• Oman’s capital lies on the Gulf of Oman, surrounded by mountains and desert.
+It blends modern buildings and shopping malls with old sites like 16th-century Portuguese forts.
+The city is famous for its lively markets and fresh seafood.

 • Traveling to Oman is safe and easy, but most nationalities (Europeans, Canadians, Americans, and Australians) need to get an E-visa before arrival at the airport.